 Opened by keyboardist Don Randi in 1970, The Baked Potato in Studio City is touted as "by musicians, for musicians," with a focus on jazz fusion artists and featuring great sound in an intimate setting.
 Two shows nightly, at 9:30 and 11:30 p.m.
 Cover varies, two drink minimum.

-The former Upstairs at Vitello's in Studio City was reopened as the E Spot Lounge in 2015 by legendary musician, Sheila E. The 120-seat venue features nightly performances that range from jazz to Latin, R&B, cover bands and comedy in a state-of-the-art supper club setting.
+The 120-seat Upstairs at Vitello's in Studio City features nightly performances that range from jazz to Latin, R&B, cover bands and comedy in a state-of-the-art supper club setting.

 A hidden gem in Topanga, Canyon Bistro & Wine Bar features Randy Strom on the Warr guitar every Monday from 7-9 p.m.
 Other music nights on Thursday and Friday feature the Bistro All-Stars and special guests.
 For more info, check the Canyon Bistro calendar.